jordanfb/PicoCADToolKit/README.md

 ## v0.5: The Subdivision Update

 - Added a stats page that shows estimated file size, estimated percentage full, and number of objects/vertices/faces
+- Added a triangulation/subdivision page that lets you subdivide objects while maintaining uv coordinates!

 # Thanks: